PostHog/posthog.com/contents/blog/mobile-session-replay.md

 ### 3. Privacy

-As for privacy, we built the ability to mask all text inputs and images as well as redact certain views with `ph-no-capture` like this:
+As for privacy, we built the ability to mask all text inputs and images as well as redact certain views by adding `ph-no-capture` tags like this:

 <MultiLanguage>